Looking for ecommerce email marketing automation guide?

 You can send a few informational emails to your customers.

 Let’s assume you are running an e-commerce store of mobile cases.
 Then, you can send emails describing the advantages of different cases (rugged, polycarbonate, etc.)

-A large chunk of your customers are interested in knowing more about your brand.
+A large chunk of your customers is interested in knowing more about your brand.